-If you have an underpayment on line 16, all or part of the penalty for that underpayment will be waived if the Department determines that:
+If you have an underpayment on line 16, the Department can waive all or part of the penalty for underpayment if any of the following applies.

-- In 2017 or 2018, you retired after reaching age 62 or became disabled, and your underpayment was due to reasonable cause (and not willful neglect), or - The underpayment was due to a casualty, disaster, or other unusual circumstance, and it would be inequitable to impose the penalty.
+1. You retired after reaching age 62 or became disabled in 2018 or 2019 and both the following requirements are met.

+- You had a reasonable cause for not making the payment. - Your underpayment was not due to willful neglect.

+You didn't make a payment because of a casualty, disaster, or other unusual circumstance and it would be inequitable to impose the penalty.